Start a Plastic Sheets Trading Business in Dubai

 Establishing a business in a Dubai free zone brings significant commercial advantages.
 These include 0% corporate tax on qualifying income, 100% foreign ownership without the need for a local sponsor, and the ability to repatriate profits in full.
 For plastic sheet traders, these conditions create a highly competitive cost base from which to serve regional and international customers.

-Activity code 4752.99 falls under the Trading licence category and covers the wholesale and retail trading of plastic sheets, boards, films, and related plastic materials.
-This licence is issued by Dubai South Business Hub Free Zone through a streamlined digital registration process designed to reduce administrative burden on new businesses.
+Activity code 4752.99 falls under the Trading license category and covers the wholesale and retail trading of plastic sheets, boards, films, and related plastic materials.
+This license is issued by Dubai South Business Hub Free Zone through a streamlined digital registration process designed to reduce administrative burden on new businesses.

-The licence does not restrict the trader to a single product type, allowing flexibility to respond to shifting market demand and customer requirements across different grades and specifications of plastic sheet materials.
+The license does not restrict the trader to a single product type, allowing flexibility to respond to shifting market demand and customer requirements across different grades and specifications of plastic sheet materials.

 Setup Costs, Steps, and Licensing Requirements